limansky/limansky_me/drafts/2017-01-21-generating-sql-requests-with-shapeless.md

 ```

 And this is the reason why we need to define result type of `hconsLister` as
 `FieldLister[FieldType[K, H] :: T]`.
-And we just need to concatenate lists
+On the value level we just need to concatenate lists
-of the head and the tail of the HList.
+produced for the head and for the tail of the `HList`.

-...
+At this point our code can work with case classes and `HLists` of elements for which we have instances of
+`FieldLister`, i.e. of another HLists and case classes.
+But what with the
+primitive types?
+If we have a head element of `HList` which does not have an
+instance of `FieldLister` we need to get this field name and set it as a head

-Ok, but what about the primitive type fields?
-What we need to do is to get the
+element of the result list.
+We need to get the instance of type `K` on value
-field name from the `HList` head element and put on top of the result list:
+level somehow to get the field name.
+Shapeless provides type class `Witness`
+for this porpose.
+With all of these blocks we can build our function:

 ```Scala
 implicit def primitiveFieldLister[K <: Symbol, H, T <: HList](implicit